Coolest Climbing Walls: Want to branch out?

-This Alice in Wonderland inspired wall can be found in the Illoiha fitness centre, in fashion forward Tokyo.
-Instead of the usual rock formations, deer heads, picture frames, mirrors and birdcages are used as grappling fixtures.
+This Alice in Wonderland-inspired wall can be found in the Illoiha fitness center, in fashion-forward Tokyo.
+Instead of the usual rock formations, deer heads, picture frames, mirrors, and birdcages are used as grappling fixtures.

 The freestanding Excalibur wall in Holland is famed for combining art and sport.
 It stands at a striking 125ft tall and gives climbers an impressive panoramic view of the surrounding areas.

 Although other climbing walls are much higher, the Excalibur is the tallest free-standing wall in the world!